aberba/hubtel-nodejs/README.md

 * `sendOne(messageInfomation) {}`: Sends a single message
 * `schedule(messageInfomation) {}`: Schedule message to be sent later at time provided as `Time` argument.

-> The URL used in API configuration can be overidden by setting `apiBaseURL` parameter of `Config()` class during instantiation.
+> The URL used in API configuration can be overridden by setting `apiBaseURL` parameter of `Config()` class during instantiation.

 > ```js
 > const config = new Config({